Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Guard : The Robustification Framework

 \subsection{Insights and Overview}

-We now introduce \textsc{Guard}, a general framework that robustifies RB-following algorithms by mitigating the impact of prediction errors while preserving their $1$-consistency under accurate predictions.
-The design of \textsc{Guard} is grounded in three key observations as follows.
+We now introduce \textsc{Guard}, a framework that enhances the robustness of $1$-consistent algorithms, including the RB-following algorithms mentioned above.
+It mitigates the impact of prediction errors while preserving $1$-consistency under accurate predictions.
+The design of \textsc{Guard} is grounded in three key observations.

 \textbf{Observation 1: Immediate protection hurts $1$-consistency.} Marking-based learning-augmented caching algorithms, such as \textsc{PredictiveMarker} \citep{pmlr-v80-lykouris18a}, \textsc{LMarker} \citep{rohatgi2020near}, and \textsc{Mark\&Predict} \cite{antoniadis2023paging}, use a fixed mechanism to protect pages from eviction immediately after they are requested.
-While this method ensures bounded robustness (i.e., performance does not degrade too much even if predictions are poor), it may prevent necessary evictions that would otherwise be justified by accurate predictions.
+While this method ensures bounded robustness, it may prevent necessary evictions that would otherwise be justified by accurate predictions.
 This observation motivates us to rethink the timing and conditions under which protection is applied, rather than applying it uniformly after every access.
 In particular, we aim to guard pages only when there is evidence of a prediction error, avoiding overprotection.